FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 AS D and AS E refrain from processing this transitive BGPsec message and instead forward it to the subsequent hop.

 AS F receives this transitive BGPsec UPDATE message from AS E. Because AS F deploys the native BGPsec, it will conduct a syntax check.
 However, the verification will fail because the message is not correctly formatted as a BGPsec UPDATE message.

 In summary, any native BGPsec speaker on the downstream of an undeployed region cannot properly process the transitive BGPsec UPDATE messages sent by upstream ASes.

 Thus, we conclude that the transitive BGPsec is a viable option to make BGPsec incrementally deployable.

 A new intermediate protocol is required in the transition to full BGPsec deployment.

-# Operational Considerations

-TBD.

 # Security Considerations

-TODO Security
+There are no security considerations in this document.

 # IANA Considerations